EDCD/EDDI/SpeechResponder/Variables.md

     - `fueltanktotalcapacity` the capacity of the main fuel tank plus all secondary fuel tanks
     - `hardpoints` the ship's hardpoints (this is an array of HardPoint objects)
     - `compartments` the ship's internal compartments (this is an array of Compartment objects)
+    - `launchbays` the ship's internal hangars, containing SRV or Fighter 'vehicles' (this is an array of launchbay objects)

 ## Current starsystem